when-dev/when-dev/README.md

 <!-- - Reading: [Clean Code](https://a.co/d/7tClpTt) by Robert Martin -->

-- **Looking for a job as a front-end developer**
+- **Looking for a job as a full-stack developer**
-- Learning: Express.js, SPA/MPA, CI/CD.
+- Learning: SPA/MPA, CI/CD.
-- Working on: Interactive Map.
-A pet project to improve my soft skills and practice Next.js.